 sudo apt autoremove

-Remove the Microsoft Edge APT Repository
+Remove the Microsoft Edge Repository

 sudo rm /etc/apt/sources.list.d/microsoft-edge.sources